-Read more about my own conversion to the DevOps model here.
+Read more about my own DevOps Conversion model here.

 You hear the word “DevOps” thrown around quite a lot.
 It has become a buzzword which is unfortunate because the term holds significant meaning.
 The level of potential reduced risk coupled with developer and administrator empowerment is astounding.
 When a DevOps methodology has been properly implemented, egos are pushed aside, teammates learn from each other, and they create great products through measurable, clearly defined goals.
 DevOps nearly eliminates risk and a symbiosis occurs between the business and IT.
 You may feel I am waxing poetic (perhaps I am), but there is truth to this successful model.